wvangansbeke/Unsupervised-Semantic-Segmentation/saliency/README.md

 The two options are as follows:
 - __Option 1__: Use a supervised saliency detector.
 - __Option 2__: Use an unsupervised saliency detector.

-We describe how to compute saliency masks in both cases.
-Note that we apply some postprocessing afterwards.
+We describe how to compute the saliency masks in both cases.
+Note that a postprocessing step is included.

 ## Option 1: Supervised saliency

-You simply use a pretrained supervised saliency model to compute the saliency masks directly on the target dataset.
+In this case, we simply use an available supervised saliency model to compute the saliency masks directly on the target dataset.
-We used the publicly available code from [BASNet](https://github.com/xuebinqin/BASNet).
+For our paper, we used the publicly available code from [BASNet](https://github.com/xuebinqin/BASNet).

 ```bibtex
 @inproceedings{qin2019basnet,